 Employees shall not carry a vacation balance of more than two times their annual rate from one fiscal year to the next.
+Balances in excess will be forfeited at the end of the calendar year.
 Vacation time may be taken at the request of the employee with the prior approval of his or her manager/supervisor.
 Vacation time may be approved or denied based on business needs at the time.